How to Create a Graphic Design Resume: Tips and Examples

 03. Add a link to your online design portfolio

 While your graphic design resume should depict your design skills, prospective clients and employers will want to see much more than that.
 Include a link to your portfolio website, where you’ll have the creative freedom to express your style and personality even further, showing off your best pieces.
 In addition, an important graphic design portfolio tip is to add your resume to your website.
-When making your online design portfolio, it’s recommended to either display your CV on one of your pages (for example on the ‘About’ page), or add a document button that enables site visitors to download your graphic design resume.
+When you create a portfolio, it’s recommended to either display your CV on one of your pages (for example on the ‘About’ page), or add a document button that enables site visitors to download your graphic design resume.

 04. Craft a simple and inviting design